Testaments of the Twelve Patriarchs: Summary

 The work is divided into twelve books, each purporting to be the last exhortations of one of the twelve titular patriarchs.
 In each, the patriarch first narrates his own life, focusing on his strengths, virtues, or his sins, using biographical material from both the Hebrew Bible and Jewish tradition.
-Next he exhorts his listeners to emulate the one and to avoid the other.
+Next, he exhorts his listeners to emulate the one and to avoid the other.
 Most of the books conclude with prophetic visions.

 Reuben

-The Testament of Reuben is predominantly concerned with admonishing lust, and the sinfulness of Reuben in his having had sex with Bilhah, a concubine of his father.
+The Testament of Reuben is predominantly concerned with admonishing lust, and the sinfulness of Reuben in his having had sexual intercourse with Bilhah, a concubine of his father.
 It is likely that the author wished to cover the topic of fornication anyway, and assigned it for Reuben to discuss due to Reuben's relationship with Bilhah being recounted in the canonical Bible.

 The Testament adds that Reuben spies Bilhah as she bathes in secret; and that when she later becomes drunk, Reuben rapes her.
 That trope derives from a reading of Genesis 49:4, "wanton as water", as "wanton in water", taken from the Book of Jubilees.
 This theme is also in 2 Samuel 11:2's account of David and Bathsheba.

-The Testament portrays women as the cause of the downfall of the Watcher, and of man in general (excepting Bilhah, in accordance with Jubilees).
+The Testament portrays women as the cause of the downfall of the Watchers, and of man in general (excepting Bilhah, in accordance with Jubilees).
 Joseph is on the other hand portrayed as the ideal, for his resistance against Potiphar's wife.